fastly/wafefficacy/README.md

 `waf version` - This corresponds to vendor versioning and/or when changes have been made to your WAF.
 This is a user supplied argument (cli argument -w) and is specific to your setup.
 We recommend tracking this in which ever way best suits your needs.

 `nuclei version` - This corresponds to the version of nuclei used when the test is performed.

+In order to determine whether the WAF correctly identified a request as malicious or not we examine the response code.
+Most WAF solutions should be able to support creating a custom response code for blocked requests.
+If you’re unable to create a custom response code you can key off of the vendor provided response code.
+However, within the context of our framework we currently look for the receipt of an HTTP 406 response code and message "406 Not Acceptable" when a request is blocked.
+If you use something other than "406 Not Acceptable" you can use the command line argument `-r`

 ## How it works